 FLOW OF ENERGY

-To provide this natural light – as well as a quiet, healthy, and ultra-efficient building – the design team suggested that Carrick become the first Passivhaus-certified library in North America.
-Passivhaus design manages the flow of energy to drive building energy use down by as much as 75%.
+To provide this natural light – as well as a quiet, healthy, and ultra-efficient building – the design team suggested that Carrick become the first Passive House-certified library in North America.
+Passive House (aka "Passivhaus") design manages the flow of energy to drive building energy use down by as much as 75%.
 The library’s generous windows and superinsulated walls will capture solar heat in the winter and retain cool in the summer.
 Heat recovery ventilation will provide a constant flow of filtered fresh air that captures and recycles the heat (or cool in the summer) from exhaust air before it exits the building.

-CLP was already familiar with Passivhaus.
-In 2014, Thoughtful Balance had renovated the Hazelwood branch to Passivhaus standards, but not quite Passivhaus certification.
+CLP was already familiar with Passive House.
+In 2014, Thoughtful Balance had renovated the Hazelwood branch to Passive House standards, but not quite Passive House certification.
 The Carrick branch is on track to earn certification.
 Ron Graziano, Director of Facilities Development at CLP, liked the outcome of the Hazelwood branch: they doubled their space but use 16% LESS energy than previously, have more lighting, more open space, and improved acoustics.
-Convincing him to go with Passivhaus design for the Carrick project was an easy sell.
+Convincing him to go with Passive House design for the Carrick project was an easy sell.

 FLOW OF PEOPLE